grisp/rebar3_grisp/README.md

 * **`author_name`** is the name of the author of the project
 * **`author_email`** is the email of the author of the project

-For a full list of customizable variables, run `rebar3 help grisp configure`.
+For a full list of customizable variables as well as their short form, run `rebar3 help grisp configure`.

 In the interactive mode you can also specify a few variables.
 During the CLI interaction, the questions related to these variable will be skipped.
 For example: